 Reviewers liked the breathable, flexible design and greatly appreciated the larger toe box design.
 The engineered mesh fits securely with a slightly looser midfoot construction for an improved fit since the 9.
 The more breathable design, however, does seem to attract moisture in wet conditions, which reviewers found to be a downside.

-The 3D Stretch Print upper fits exceptionally well according to reviewers who appreciated the comfort that came from having a shoe that fit true to size.
-A looser midfoot area also helps to bring the 10 up a notch on the comfort scale.
+The 3D Stretch Print upper fits exceptionally well according to reviewers who appreciated the comfort that came from having a shoe that fits true to size.
+A looser midfoot area also helps to bring the Brooks Ghost 10 up to a notch on the comfort scale.

 Compared to the 9, the new version features a sleeker upper design.
 The look is more refined than previous versions but features fewer reflective components, which some reviewers were disappointed about.
 The new laces, round instead of flat, are functionally the same, but provide an updated look.

-Overall, the Ghost 10 is an attractive shoe.
+Overall, the Brooks Ghost 10 is an attractive shoe.
 The re-designed upper modernizes the 10 even further for a look that's streamlined and fresh.

 Reviewers didn't have any significant issues with durability but did worry about these weak spots in the shoe.

 The Brooks Ghost 10 even features a toe cap (a little less chunky than before) to keep the tip of the forefoot protected.
 A heel crash pad, new since the 9, adds a softer landing spot for heel strikers and additional protection against impact.

-The Ghost 10 is just not as snappy.
+The Brooks Ghost 10 is just not as snappy.
 This is due to the change in ride feel.
-The softer overall feel of the shoe and its cushioning makes for a plush ride but doesn't deliver in terms of responsiveness.
+The softer overall feel of the shoe and it's cushioning makes for a plush ride but doesn't deliver in terms of responsiveness.

-points.
 The 3D Stretch Print Engineered upper fits just right.
 The shoe also features a newly added crash pad at the rear for more support.

-Reviewers loved the secure fit of the 10 with most saying the new version fit a lot better than the 9.
+Reviewers loved the secure fit of the Brook Ghost 10 with most saying the new version fits a lot better than the 9.

 As for what kind of terrain is best suited for the Ghost?
 We'd recommend sticking with roads and packed dirt trails for the most part.
 They're not designed with trails in mind, so road running or indoor treadmill workouts should make up the bulk of your workouts in the Ghost.
 Thankfully, the midsole has plenty of cushioning for workouts of any distance.

 It's true that some reviewers pointed out durability issues (the forefoot area's covering feels a little thin and vulnerable to tearing and the outsole's soft materials feel a little more prone to wearing down early) but overall, the Brooks shoe delivers exceptional value.

 In terms of grip, the outsole's performance hasn't changed and still delivers good traction compared to previous versions.